 Whether you choose to minor in Spanish or get your bachelor's degree in Spanish, students are provided with the tools to understand both the language and the cultures of the Spanish-speaking world.
-To this end, the Department of World Languages offers courses in the Spanish language and the literatures and cultures of Spain and the Spanish Americas.
+To this end, the Department of World Languages offers courses in the Spanish language and the literature and cultures of Spain and the Spanish Americas.
 Courses are offered at all levels to help students develop the four communicative skills of speaking, listening, reading, and writing in Spanish.
 With classes small enough to really get to know your classmates and your instructors, the skills and experiences you’ll develop will prepare you for graduate and professional programs as well as for careers in any field in which knowledge of another language and culture is vital.

 In addition, students explore the cultural products, perspectives, and practices of the Spanish-speaking world through course work, field trips, extracurricular activities, and study abroad.
 UC has partner programs in Costa Rica and Salamanca, Spain, or students may work with Spanish faculty to develop an overseas experience that meets their individual educational goals.

 A degree in Spanish can stand alone, or as a major or a minor, it can be an ideal complement to any major, particularly in today’s world, where many employers prefer candidates with second-language skills.
 Spanish has been identified as an area of particularly critical need in education, law enforcement, and medicine.
 That means there are jobs for Spanish students in a variety of fields, including:

 - Law Enforcement/National Security – from local police departments to the FBI, DEA, CIA, agencies need people who can communicate in more than one language